WordsOut poems by Godfrey Rust | sequence Magi 4 of 4 | home

 He just lay there, needing to be loved.

-nor lull it to sleep with alcohol or television.
+or lulled to sleep with alcohol or television.

 Here was something we could not buy or cure,

-digitise, transplant, promote, update, invest in,
+digitise, transplant, upgrade, invest in,

 analyse or write a business plan for.